 The perfect combination of sound and performance.

-Jared, his Dutch wife Lydi Groenewegen and two other staff members work closely with distributors in 30 countries to promote the artists through the recordings as CDs and Downloads (from mp3 all the way up to Direct Stream Digital – the original master file of the DSD recording).
+Channel Classics releases its albums as CDs, Streams, and Downloads from mp3 all the way up to Direct Stream Digital – the original master file of the DSD recording.

 Label of the Year

 In September 2015, Gramophone awarded Channel Classics “Label of the Year”!

 A tribute by Gramophone’s Editor and Publisher Martin Cullingford: